Editor’s note: This story was previously published in January 2019 and has since been updated and republished.

 Sociedad Quimica y Minera (SQM)

 Due to its sheer dominance in the sector, no discussion about lithium stocks is complete without mentioning Sociedad Quimica y Minera (NYSE:SQM).
 SQM is based in Chile, which according to CNBC enjoys the world’s largest lithium reserves.
 In fact, CNBC was quite emphatic about this point, noting that no other nation comes close to Chile’s 7.5 million metric tons of the hotly demanded metal.

 Unfortunately, as with many other lithium stocks, SQM suffers from a divergence between fundamental bullishness and technical trading.
-Over the past year, shares are down 37%.
+Over the past year, shares are down over 34%.

 Speaking strictly from a product fanbase perspective, few companies generate as much buzz as the aforementioned Tesla.
 I’ve repeatedly called Elon Musk eccentric, but that same eccentricity inspires him to create aesthetically and technologically stunning cars.
 However, many folks might not appreciate just how important of a role Panasonic (OTCMKTS:PCRFY) plays in Tesla’s success.

 When most people hear the name Panasonic, they immediately think about consumer-electronic devices.
 While that’s very much part of their business and legacy, the company is also shifting heavily toward lithium-based technologies.
 Panasonic and Tesla developed a strong, if somewhat under-appreciated partnership.
 Notably, Panasonic manufactures Tesla vehicles’ lithium-ion batteries at Tesla’s vaunted Gigafactory.